westscotty/ece529_final_project/reports/time_keeping.md

   - Developed testing metric plots (2 hours)
   - Reworked convolution algorithm (1.5 hour)
 - **2024-12-03**: Developed method for output images to be in quadrants (3 hours)
-  - Developed MC analaysis script for evaluating performance overall
+  - Developed MC analaysis script for evaluating performance overall(3 hours)
-  - Developed psnr and mae method for images to be evaluated against each other
+  - Developed psnr, mae, ssim, precison, and recall methods for images to be evaluated against each other (3.5 hours)
+- **2024-12-04**: Connected mc script to lucas kanade script in order to generate data and plots that show the results from each seed compared to the others (3 hours)
+  - Also updated time_keeping sheet

 ## TODO

-- Evalute performance
-- Implement mean-shift algorithm
-- comment code
+- comment more code
-- DOEs for kernel sizes, and additional image operations
-- write report detailing the algorithm design and code implementation
+- Work on report report detailing the algorithm design and code implementation comparing the code from scratch versus the code from openCV
+- Need to write about the convolutio algorithm for the sobel and gaussian operators